iechor/docs/content/desktop/use-desktop/builds.md

 ## Manage builders

-The **Builder settings** view in the Docker Desktop settings lets you:
+The **Builder settings** view in the iEchor Desktop settings lets you:

 - Inspect the state and configuration of active builders
 - Start and stop a builder